Bennetts Associates

 Bennetts Associates is a British firm of architects.
-It was founded in 1987 by Denise Bennetts and her partner Rab Bennetts, who had previously worked for Ove Arup & Partners.
-The total shareholding of Bennetts Associates was transferred to an Employee Ownership Trust in 2016.
+It was founded in 1987 by Denise Bennetts and Rab Bennetts, who had previously worked for Ove Arup & Partners.
+In 2016 the firm's total shareholding was transferred to an Employee Ownership Trust.

+In 1991 Bennetts Associates were shortlisted for the RIBA Building of the Year Award for Imperium Offices in Reading, and have been shortlisted for its successor, the Stirling Prize, four times: for the Richard Attenborough Centre at the University of Leicester in 1998; for the Jubilee Library in Brighton in 2005; for the Royal Shakespeare Theatre in Stratford-upon-Avon in 2011; and for the BEAM arts and culture venue in Hertford in 2026.

-National Life Stories conducted an oral history interview (C467/103) with Rab Bennetts in 2012-13 for its Architects Lives' collection held by the British Library.
+National Life Stories conducted an oral history interview (C467/103) with Rab Bennetts in 2012–13 for its Architects' Lives collection, held by the British Library.

 Projects

 Projects undertaken by the firm have included: